cciola/cciola/README.md

 * 👩🏻‍💻 Test Analyst Expert at <a href="https://www.gft.com/br/pt"> GFT Tecnologies</a></br>
 * 📚 Check my articles on <a href="https://carolciola.medium.com/">Medium</a></br>
 * 💬 Talk to me about software quality and test automation</br>
-* 💡 Studying about several themes, especially Cypress</br>
+* 💡 Studying about several themes, especially Cypress, Playwright and AI </br>
 * 🤭 Curiosity about me: I don't drink coffee!

 ### Tools & technologies